Sitecore/Sitecore.Pathfinder/src/buildfiles/npm/README.md

 Get started, get far, get happy!

-An experimental tool chain for Sitecore.
+An experimental CLI for Sitecore.

 ## Introduction
-Pathfinder is an experimental toolchain for Sitecore, that allows developers to use their favorite tools in a familiar fashion to develop Sitecore websites.
+Pathfinder is an experimental CLI for Sitecore, that allows developers to use their favorite tools in a familiar fashion to develop Sitecore websites.

-The toolchain creates a deliverable package from the source files in a project directory and deploys the package to a website where an installer installs the new files and Sitecore items.
+The CLI creates a deliverable package from the source files in a project directory.
+The package can be installed in Sitecore using the Package Installer, Unicorn or a custom installer.

 The developer process is familiar; edit source files, build and install the package, run tests or review the changes on website, repeat.

-_Please notice that this document is a brain dump, so concepts and functionality are probably not explained in a friendly manner._
+Pathfinder works with Unicorn, Sitecore Rocks and many other Sitecore tools.

 ### How does Pathfinder make Sitecore development easier
 * Familiar developer experience: Edit source files, build project, test, repeat...